-- UG.C7.12 The pass mark for the referral attempt is the same as the pass mark for the initial attempt, except where the pass mark for the subsequent attempt is different as a consequence of referral in a new module or module version.
-The maximum module mark achievable from referrals is 40% or the minimum pass mark for the module, whichever is the higher; the maximum module grade achievable is pass. - UG.C7.13 The actual mark achieved is reported to the Board of Examiners.
-The maximum mark used in calculation for the Level Mark is 40% or the minimum pass mark for the module, whichever is the higher.
-If the mark/grade achieved at referral is below that achieved previously then the earlier mark/grade is considered by the Board. - UG.C7.14 Wherever possible, the University will provide referral opportunities in modules which are no longer current, but under exceptional circumstances may be unable to guarantee this as a right.
-The Programme Leader must make such special arrangements, in consultation with the External Examiner, as appropriate in cases where it is not practicable for students to be referred in the same module or module component. - UG.C7.15 Any student who has exhausted the referral opportunities offered by the regulations may be withdrawn from that programme of study.
-If a student attains between 60 and 95 credits within a level, they will be offered the opportunity to re-register for a Final Module Attempt (FMA) upon the failed module(s) provided that they have not completed a previous level via this mechanism.
-If a student attains fewer than 60 credits within a level, they may be offered the opportunity to re-register for a Final Module Attempt upon the failed modules provided that they have not completed a previous level via this mechanism, that the Board of Examiners has reason to be confident in the student's engagement and that there is evidence of this.
-An FMA will be a single attempt (therefore there can be no subsequent referral).
-The FMA will be a new attempt with attendance and no marks will be carried forward from previous attempts.
-The maximum mark obtainable from an FMA is the module pass mark.
+- UG.C7.12 The pass mark for all the referral attempts is the same as the pass mark for the initial attempt, except where the pass mark for the subsequent attempt is different as a consequence of referral in a new module or module version.
+The maximum module mark achievable from a referral attempt is 40% or the minimum pass mark for the module, whichever is the higher; the maximum module grade achievable is pass. - UG.C7.13 The actual mark achieved is reported to the Board of Examiners.
+The maximum mark used in calculation for the Level Mark is 40% or the minimum pass mark for the module, whichever is the higher. - UG.C7.14 Wherever possible, the University will provide referral opportunities in modules which are no longer current, but under exceptional circumstances may be unable to guarantee this as a right.
+The Programme Leader must make such special arrangements, in consultation with the External Examiner, as appropriate in cases where it is not practicable for students to be referred in the same module or module component. - UG.C7.15 Any student who has exhausted the referral opportunities offered by the regulations may be withdrawn from that programme of study if they can no longer achieve their target award. - UG.C7.16 Students who have failed the first referral opportunity will be allowed an Exceptional Second Referral on the same module(s), up to 20 credits at any Level, provided that 100 credits at that level have been achieved and the module failure(s) are not eligible for compensation.
+Students who have failed the first referral in more than 20 credits will be offered the opportunity to register for a Final Referral.
+Exceptional Second Referrals and Final Referrals will be a final single attempt (therefore there can be no subsequent referral) and marks can be carried forward from previous attempts.
+Final Referrals will require attendance.

-- UG.C7.16 Where a student has achieved the final award for which he/she is registered and this includes a number of credits awarded by compensation, a student does not have the right of referral in these modules.
-A student has the right to a referral opportunity in failed modules whose credits have subsequently been awarded by compensation only when: - (i) her/his opportunities for referral have not been exhausted and - (ii) the module carries professionally exempting status. - UG.C7.17 Students who have failed the single referral opportunity will be allowed an Exceptional Second Referral on the same module(s), up to 24 credits at any Level, provided that 96 credits at that level have been achieved. - UG.C7.18 The maximum mark that may be gained from an Exceptional Second Referral is 40% or the minimum pass mark for the module(s), whichever is the higher.
-Any previous successful elements (marks or submitted materials) of a module(s) will be carried forward upon an Exceptional Second Referral. - UG.C7.19 It is the responsibility of the Director to ensure results are disclosed confidentially to individual students following a Board of Examiners meeting.
+UG.C7.17 It is the responsibility of the Director to ensure results are disclosed confidentially to individual students following a Board of Examiners meeting.
 The written notification shall be issued in accordance with the published results release date.
 Results must not be disclosed to students or any representative of them by any member of staff outside of this formal process.
 Directors must ensure that all students who have been referred or have failed are informed, in writing, of their rights of referral and the consequences for progression.
-All students must have the opportunity to seek appropriate and timely\guidance from teaching staff.
+All students must have the opportunity to seek appropriate and timely guidance from teaching staff.